NotBrandX/PsychoDB/README.md

 ## Project Description

 My app is called PsychoDB.
-It will use the Psychonauts API to load information about the characters and abilities from the series.
-It’ll also have a search option so you can search for specific characters.
+It uses the Psychonauts API to load information about the characters and abilities from the series.
+It also has a search page so you can search for specific characters.

 View the app here: https://psychodb.herokuapp.com